 Meanwhile, the feasibility test that will be used in this study is the outer model test in order to obtain an outer loading value that meets the requirements of validity and reliability.
-Testing the structural model (Inner model) which includes a determination coefficient test (R2) to measure how far the model is able to explain the variation of the bound variables.
+Testing the structural model (Inner model) which includes a determination coefficient test (R2) to measure how far the model is able to explain the variation of the bound variable.
+R^2

-The Goodness fit test is used to determine the extent to which the observed data is in accordance with the theoretical distribution assumed by the model or hypothesis (Awan, 2015) and the hypothesis test (T-Statistic Test) which consists of the path coeficients test to test how the direct influence of each independent variable individually on its bound variables as well as the indirect influence of intervening variables in influencing its independent variable to its bound variable.
+The Goodness fit test is used to determine the extent to which the observed data is in accordance with the theoretical distribution assumed by the model or hypothesis (Awan, 2015) and the hypothesis test (T-Statistic Test) which consists of a path coeficients test to test how the direct influence of each independent variable individually on its bound variable as well as the indirect influence of the intervening variable in influencing the independent variable to the bound variable.